 Where can I receive funds from?

-You can receive funds from any bank within any of the 57 countries included in our permitted jurisdictions.
+You can receive funds from any bank within these countries and territories.

 How many currencies can I receive funds in, via Spark?